CLRX/CLRX-mirror/doc/GcnInstrsSop2.md

 Opcode: 30 (0x1e) for GCN 1.0/1.1; 28 (0x1c) for GCN 1.2
 Syntax: S_LSHL_B32 SDST, SSRC0, SSRC1
-Description: Shift to left SSRC0 by (SSRC1&31) bits and store result into SDST.
+Description: Shift left SSRC0 by (SSRC1&31) bits and store result into SDST.
 If result is non-zero store 1 to SCC, otherwise store 0 to SCC.
 Operation:
 ```